-OSPE was established to ensure the voice of engineers is heard and considered.
-OSPE works to provide solutions to the challenges that face Ontario, and that affect the economy and the engineering profession.
+OSPE was established to ensure the voice of engineers is not only heard, considered and respected, but also acted upon.
+OSPE works to provide solutions to the challenges that face Ontario and impact the economy and the engineering profession.

-OSPE meets with cabinet ministers, opposition leaders, deputy ministers and business leaders to ensure its policy positions are understood and considered.
-OSPE monitors policy proposals and decisions that have an impact on engineering and provides specific recommendations on issues of importance to the profession, such as energy, environment and climate change, infrastructure, research and development, women in engineering, employment, safety and more.
+OSPE meets with cabinet ministers, opposition leaders, deputy ministers, the media and business leaders to ensure that our policy positions are understood and considered.
+OSPE monitors policy proposals and decisions that have an impact on engineering and provides specific recommendations on issues of importance to the profession, such as energy, environment and climate change, women in engineering, infrastructure, research and development, employment, safety and more.

 OSPE also works with other organizations to ensure the engineering perspective is included in policy papers prepared in collaboration with OSPE.
-For example, OSPE is an active member of the Ontario Chamber of Commerce (OCC), the Construction & Design Alliance of Ontario (CDAO), and the Ontario Industry Environmental Association (ONEIA), as well as the Engineering Change Lab.
+For example, OSPE is an active member of the Ontario Chamber of Commerce (OCC), the Construction & Design Alliance of Ontario (CDAO), and the Ontario Industry Environmental Association (ONEIA), as well as the Engineering Change Lab, an initiative supported by OSPE, Engineers Without Borders, Engineers Canada and 40 other organizations.